-You can rsync from the EAO's night builds in Hilo if you want a 64-bit Linux or OSX build.
-These are automated builds, started out every morning (HST) if there have been any code changes pushed to the Github Repo in the previous 24 hours.
-They should include Starjava and ORAC-DR.
+You can rsync from the EAO's night builds in Hilo if you want a 64-bit Linux or macOS build.
+These are automated builds, started out every morning (HST) if there have been any code changes pushed to the GitHub repository in the previous 24 hours.
+They should include StarJava and ORAC-DR.

 rsync -avz --delete rsync://starlink.eao.hawaii.edu/starlink.x86_64_nightly/ star-nightly/